ag-cdev/cloudflare-dns-failover/README.md

 # Cloudflare DNS Failover

-A lightweight bash script that provides a simple yet effective solution for automatic DNS failover using Cloudflare's API.
+A lightweight bash script that provides a simple yet effective solution for automatic DNS failover using [Cloudflare's](https://www.cloudflare.com/application-services/products/dns) API.

 The script monitors a list of server IPs in order of priority and updates the A record for a specified domain to the IP address of the first responsive server.
 This ensures high availability and reliability of services by automatically switching to a backup server in case the primary server goes down.

+This DNS failover mechanism is not to be confused with [round-robin DNS](https://en.wikipedia.org/wiki/Round-robin_DNS), where multiple A records are set for the same domain to distribute traffic randomly across different servers.
+While potentially useful, this cannot be depended upon for site reliability, since if one of the servers goes down, the DNS server will still keep that server’s IP in the round-robin rotation.

 ## Prerequisites